-Matthews & Canon, 1975; Cohen & Spacapan, 1984; on bystanders, Latane & Darley, 1968; Fischer et al., 2011).
-More pressingly, the very attractiveness of the notion of 'composite' virtues seems to rest on our assuming that it gets easier as we progress along in building up these virtues from local traits: that each habit formation will contribute to the next.
+However, this picture is less intuitive when one considers the features of situations that appear to make a difference.
+To say that we need to build up more general virtues out of habits restricted to particular relationships sounds plausible.
+But to hold that virtue-building goes via local traits like being compassionate, say, when something smells nice, there are no distracting noises, and there are no passive bystanders, sounds less so (for psychology experiments on the relevance of such factors to behaviour, see, on smell, Baron 1997; on noise, Matthews and Canon 1975; Cohen and Spacapan 1984; on bystanders, Latane and Darley 1968; Fischer et al. 2011).
+More pressingly, the very attractiveness of the notion of 'composite' virtues seems to rest on our assuming that it gets easier as we progress in building up these virtues from local traits: that each habit formation will contribute to the next.
 That assumption looks less plausible if traits are local to situations like clean rooms and a nice smell: the nature of what makes a difference makes it harder to see how we are supposed to expand our traits from one setting to the next.
 Being compassionate towards one particular person might help us learn to be compassionate to others, but how would learning to be tolerant when things smell nice help with learning how to be tolerant in public debates?

-That this "local traits" form of trait acquisition sounds unfamiliar or strange, though, does not settle the question of whether appealing to such local traits could provide an empirically sound account - although it does suggest that character formation might not happen in the way that is commonly supposed.
+The fact that this 'local traits' form of trait acquisition sounds unfamiliar or strange, though, does not settle the question of whether appealing to such local traits could provide an empirically sound account-although it does suggest that character formation might not happen in the way that is commonly supposed.
 However, Christian Miller offers more pressing problems for a proponent of local traits.
-First, he observes that from the existing studies we lack evidence that people do in fact possess local traits, although it is possible that they might (Miller, 2009, p.
-165).
+First, he observes that from the existing studies we lack evidence that people do in fact possess local traits, although it is possible that they might (Miller 2009: 165).
 Second, virtues are supposed to motivate people to act for the right reasons.
-Yet Miller argues that mood effect studies suggest not only that many fail to act as a compassionate person would, or even as the locally compassionate person would, but that even when they do act compassionately, we have reason to be sceptical about their motives: the positive affect from smelling something nice, or finding a dime, might be what motivated the compassionate behaviour (2009, p.
-164).
-Likewise, liberal virtues were supposed to motivate motivate supposed to motivate were supposed to motivate behaviour (2009, p.
-164).
-Likewise, liberal virtues were supposed to motivate motivate behaviour (2009, p.
-164).
-Likewise, liberal virtues were supposed to motivate were what do the motivational work.
+Yet Miller argues that mood effect studies suggest not only that many fail to act as a compassionate person would, or even as the locally compassionate person would, but that even when they do act compassionately, we have reason to be sceptical about their motives: the positive affect from smelling something nice, or finding a dime, might be what motivated the compassionate behaviour (2009: 164).
+Likewise, liberal virtues were supposed to motivate us to act from the right reasons-namely, our liberal values-but situational factors might be what do the motivational work.

 The above suggests that the political philosopher who adopts local traits as their route to make citizens behave faces a dilemma.
-Either local traits are sensitive to fairly broad situation types, such as being compassionate towards one's siblings, or local traits are relative to minor situational factors, such as being compassionate when there are pleasant smells, you are not in a hurry and the lighting is right.
+Either local traits are sensitive to fairly broad situation types, such as being compassionate towards one's siblings, or local traits are relative to minor situational factors, such as being compassionate when there are pleasant smells, you are not in a hurry, and the lighting is right.
 In the first case, it is unclear how local traits help to produce stable patterns of behaviour, even in restricted contexts.
 And again, there is little evidence that people actually possess such traits.
 Further, it is unclear what response endorsing such local traits would offer to the fact that minor situational factors influence behaviour, undermining consistency.
 Yet in the second case, it is unclear that there is any trait which does the motivating of the behaviour, rather than the situational features.